xinyan-wang-stat/605-Final-Project/README.md

 3. KAIYAN MA (kma57@wisc.edu)
 4. XINYAN WANG (xwang2587@wisc.edu)

 The purpose of this project is to perform a modern statistical analysis from the **Amazon Review** dataset.
-Our methodology includes:
-- **Exploratory Data Analysis**: to investigate the variables' distributions along with the outliers
-- **Statistical Model**: to construct a model that effectively infers and describes the variables based on the existing data.
-We also conduct the experiment to select the best model

 ### Content
 #### data